stefan-it/lrz-gpu-tutorial/single-gpu.md

 ## Start *Docker* container

-After the *Docker* image was successfully built, `nvidia-docker` can be used to run the container.
+Then `nvidia-docker` can be used to run the container.

 The virtual server provides a huge SSD storage with 800 GB of space.
-The mountpoint of the SSD storage is also mounted in the *Docker* container.
-Thus you can put your software and data under `/ssdtemp` in the virtual server and you can access it under `/mnt` in the *Docker* container:
+The mount point of the SSD storage is also mounted in the *Docker* container.
+Thus you can put your software and data under `/ssdtemp` in the virtual server and you can access it under `/mnt` in the *Docker* container later:

 ```bash
 nvidia-docker run -v "/ssdtemp/:/mnt" -it --rm keras